betorvs/sensu-opsgenie-handler/README.md

 ### Option keepalived handler

 This option enable opsgenie plugin to send heatbeat pings instead creating new alerts.
 This options could fit in keepalive for important network assets or important integrations (like [alert manager plugin][14]).
+If this check fails, and this plugin receives an event with status `!= 0` it discard this event.
+Opsgenie will alert you using heartbeat configuration.

 Flags `--heartbeat` and `--hearbeat-map` can map a entity/check to a [heartbeat][13] in opsgenie.